-As of March 31, 2022, our principal sources of liquidity were cash, cash equivalents, and restricted cash of \$126.2 million.
+As of September 30, 2022, our principal sources of liquidity were cash and cash equivalents of \$147.2 million.
 Cash and cash equivalents are comprised of bank deposits, money market funds, and certificates of deposit.
-Restricted cash is comprised of reserves held with credit card processors for chargebacks and refunds.
 We have financed our operations primarily through cash received from operations, and our sources of liquidity have enabled us to make continued investments in supporting the growth of our business.
 Our 2021 Credit Facility (as defined and further discussed below) can be used to finance permitted acquisitions, for working capital and general corporate purposes.
 We expect that our operating cash flows, in addition to cash on hand, will enable us to continue to make investments in the future.
 We expect our operating cash flows to further improve as we increase our operational efficiency and experience economies of scale.